sguntu123/jhipsterMicroServices/README.md

 - build each micrsoservice with `./mvnw -ntp -Pprod verify jib:dockerBuild`
 - run `docker-compose up -d` to start all services
+- go to localhost:8083
+- connect to mssql with port 1435, user: `sa`, password: `yourStrong(!)Password`

 ## steps to create this repository